 What if Today is My 19th Birthday & Tomorrow is My Girlfriend’s 16th Birthday?

-- If you had sexual intercourse yesterday (when you were 18, and she was 15), you could be charged with Statutory Rape and face a misdemeanor sentence of 12 months.
+If you had sexual intercourse yesterday (when you were 18, and she was 15), you could be charged with Statutory Rape and face a sentence of 12 months.

-- If you have sexual intercourse today (when you are 19 and she is 15), you could be charged with Statutory Rape and face a felony sentence of up to 20 years.
+In addition, if you have sexual intercourse today (when you are 19 and she is 15), you could be charged with Statutory Rape and face a sentence of up to 20 years.

 What if I Only Send Sexy Messages or Photos?

-You can be guilty of numerous other sex crimes including Enticing a Child for Indecent Purposes, Online Solicitation, or Child Pornography for having any sexual communications with someone younger than 16 yrs old.
+You can be guilty of other sex crimes including Enticing a Child for Indecent Purposes, Online Solicitation, or Child Pornography.

 What if His or Her Parents Approve Our Sexual Relationship?